Gzip may refer to any of the following:

-For example, this web page is 7.65 KB in size and the gzipped version of this page is 2.47 KB, which is a data savings of 67.71%.
-If you took this example, multiplied it by hundreds-of-thousands of pages, you can see how this one change can help.
-This example is also only the .htm file, which does not include any external .CSS files that can also be gzipped.
+For example, this web page is 7.65 KB in size, and the gzipped version of this page is 2.47 KB (a data savings of 67.71%).
+If this example was multiplied by hundreds-of-thousands of pages, you can understand how it helps.
+This example is also only the .htm file, which does not include any external .CSS files to be gzipped.